Tasks of the guardianship authority

 How does the guardianship authority find legal guardians?

-Once the guardianship procedure has been initiated, the guardianship authority will investigate the facts of the case.
-To do this, it will contact the person concerned and, if necessary, family members or trusted persons.
-In a personal interview, which usually takes place during a home visit, the wishes for the selection of a caregiver are asked.
+Once guardianship proceedings have been initiated, the guardianship authority will investigate the facts of the case.
+To this end, it will contact the person concerned and, if applicable, family members or trusted individuals.
+During a personal conversation, which usually takes place during a home visit, the person will be asked about their preferences regarding the selection of a guardian.

-If a person from the community is willing, suitable and able to provide legal care on a voluntary basis, the local court will be informed of the proposal in writing.
+If a person from the individual’s circle is willing, suitable, and capable of serving as a legal guardian on a volunteer basis, the proposal will be submitted in writing to the local court.

-It is quite possible that there is no suitable person available who can provide legal support on a voluntary basis.
-This is the case, for example, if there are no relatives or trusted persons and/or the need for regulation is too great.
-In this case, the guardianship authority suggests a professional guardian, for example, with reference to the legal basis of § 1816 BGB.
+It is entirely possible that no suitable person is available to serve as a legal guardian on a volunteer basis.
+This is the case, for example, when there are no relatives or trusted individuals and/or the scope of the guardianship is too extensive.
+In this case, the guardianship authority will propose, for example, a professional guardian, based on the legal provision § 1816 BGB.

 Powers of attorney/powers of attorney